 First Stop, Destin

 We woke up early, packed up our gear, and hit the road.
 Breakfast consisted of the usual yogurt, fruit, or a cereal bar while driving.
+Since this was a romantic trip, we opted to avoid more popular places like Panama City Beach and Orlando and travel to smaller towns instead.
 Our goal was to drive to Destin for the morning session of parasailing.
 However, the morning was booked.
 Since we left Marianna before 8am and had less than a two hour drive, we were left with some time to kill before parasailing in the afternoon.
 A quick consult with Trip Advisor, and we located an old time photo shop.
 We passed the morning dressing up in western gear.
 I looked like something out of a burlesque show.
 Of course we bought the souvenir photos.

 With still more time to kill, we wandered over to Emerald Coast Olive Oil in a nearby shopping plaza.
 We have been to many wine tastings but have never heard of an olive oil tasting until this.
 After tasting several olive oils including samples infused with rosemary, garlic, and cilantro, we made some purchases.
 Then we used the last of our sandwich meat to make our lunch and drove to Wet n Wild Water Sports.